 Here is the recipe of a cabbage pie

-1. In large bowl, combine yeast and milk, let stand until foamy about 5 minutes.
+1. In a large bowl, combine yeast and milk, let stand until foamy about 5 minutes.

 2. Beat egg lightly with salt and sugar, then add to yeast mixture.
 Mix in margarine.